prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-ploughmen receive the signal to begin, a “prolonged movement ripple[s] from team to team” and the clicks, creaks, and clashes of the industrial laborers become of a piece with the cracks, breaths, and commands of the pre-industrial, equine laborers.
+ploughmen receive the signal to begin, a “prolonged movement ripple[s] from team to team” and the clicks, creaks, and clashes of the industrial laborers become of a piece with the cracks, breaths, and commands of the pre-industrial, equestrian labor teams.
 Here again collective becomes organism as Vanamee feels the “moist living reigns slipping and tugging in his hands” and he loses his own sense of self and humanity in the “confusion of constantly varying sensation”---the “vibrating seat” easily